Operation Round Up

 What is Operation Round Up?

-Operation Round Up gives SWRE members an opportunity to help out their neighbors in crisis.
+Operation Round Up gives SWRE members an opportunity to help out their neighbors.
 Members may round up their electric bills to the nearest dollar amount (an average of 50 cents per month).
 This change is accumulated and then given back in lump sums to charitable organizations who meet grant qualifications and guidelines.

-The program is administered by the SWRE Charitable Foundation board, an independent board made up of community leaders who establish the policies for granting Operation Round Up funds.
+The program is administered by the SWRE Charitable Foundation Board made up of community leaders who establish the policies for granting Operation Round Up funds.

 How will the funds be used?